salesforce-heroku-workshops/java-play-workshop/index.md

 [Download the PDF](workbook.pdf)

 This workshop will give you an introduction to building a relatively simple Java applications with the Play framework, deploying the application to Heroku.
+Please read a quick [overview of Heroku](what-is-heroku.md) should you want to understand the value of this service in more detail.

 * [Chapter 1: Getting Started with Java & Play on Heroku](#chapter1)
 * [Chapter 2: Manage application changes with Git](#chapter2)